Analog Drug Possession Charges

 Call Hubbs Law Firm at (305) 570-4802 or fill out and submit an online contact form to get started.
 After-hours appointments are available.

 Florida Statute Section 893.0356 is often called "Florida's Drug Analog Statute."
 Originally created in 1987, Florida's Drug Analog Statute is very similar to the federal Controlled Substance Analogue Enforcement Act under 21 U.S.C. § 802(32)(A).

 The statute was created in Florida to regulate new and emerging substances that are not yet included in one of the five schedules.
 Under the drug analog statute, it is a crime to possess certain types of new or emerging drugs that are substantially similar to those prohibited by statute.

 Under Section 893.0356(5), Florida's Drug Analog Statute requires the controlled substance analog to be treated the same as the highest scheduled controlled substance in Section 893.03, F.S., of which it is an analog, for the purposes of determining criminal penalties.

-If you were charged with a drug crime involving a new or emerging substance that is not yet listed as a controlled substance under Florida law, then contact an experienced Miami drug crime attorney at Hubbs Law.
+If you were charged with a drug crime involving a new or emerging substance that is not yet listed as a controlled substance under Florida law, contact an experienced Miami drug crime attorney at Hubbs Law Firm.